Tāmati Wāka Nene: Battle of Ōhaeawai

 Tāmati Wāka Nene and his warriors supported troops led by Lieutenant Colonel Despard in an attack on Pene Taui's pā at Ōhaeawai.
 Kawiti and Pene Taui had strengthened the defences of the pā.

-Nene and Despard, fought side by side, as allies although Despard had an almost complete incomprehension about Nene's experience in attacking fortified pās.
+Nene and Despard fought side by side as allies although Despard had an almost complete incomprehension about Nene's experience in attacking fortified pās.
 At Ōhaeawai, Nene offered to make a feint attack on the rear of the pā, to divert attention from the soldiers' assault, but this suggestion, like all others offered by Nene, met with a refusal.
 Nene described the British commander, Lieutenant Colonel Despard, as 'a very stupid man'.
 Despard on the other hand said "if I want help from savages I will ask for it".
-History tends to support Nene's opinion as he had achieved a decisive win against Hone Heke on 12 June 1845, with no help from the British.
+History tends to support Nene's opinion as he had achieved a decisive win against Hōne Heke on 12 June 1845, with no help from the British.

 At the Battle of Ōhaeawai after two days of bombardment without effecting a breach, Despard ordered a frontal assault.
 He was, with difficulty, persuaded to postpone this pending the arrival of a 32-pound naval gun which came the next day, 1 July.
 However an unexpected sortie from the pā resulted in the temporary occupation of the knoll on which Tāmati Wāka Nene had his camp and the capture of Nene's colours – the Union Jack.
 The Union Jack was carried into the pā.
 There it was hoisted, upside down, and at half-mast high, below the Māori flag, which was a Kākahu (Māori cloak).

 This insulting display of the Union Jack was the cause of the disaster which ensued.
 Infuriated by the insult to the Union Jack Colonel Despard ordered an assault upon the pā the same day.
 The attack was directed to the section of the pā where the angle of the palisade allowed a double flank from which the defenders of the pā could fire at the attackers; the attack was a reckless endeavour.
 The British persisted in their attempts to storm the unbreached palisades and five to seven minutes later 33 were dead and 66 injured, approximately one-third of the soldiers and Royal Marines.